Continuing Education Series

 Is there a prerequisite for enrolling in these sessions?

-While we invite anyone who is passionate about the importance of sustainable, ethical, and trauma-informed practices within the workplace to attend these sessions, they are not intended as an introduction to these topics.
+We invite anyone who is passionate about the importance of sustainable, ethical, and trauma-informed practices within the workplace to attend these sessions, please note that they are not intended to be an introduction to these topics.

 What technology do I need to participate?